Pep Guardiola: 'No title bigger than continuing Johan Cruyff's legacy'

 "I'll always believe that to create something revolutionary like Johan was, and Johan did, you need to be revolutionary," Guardiola says.

-"Maybe [revolution's] coming.
+"Maybe (revolution's) coming.
 I don't know.
 Maybe it's going to show us something new I never saw before.
 But he did it.
 Especially in Barcelona.
 He arrived when we didn't know about many, many things.

 "He showed us; he taught us."